Covert listening device: Dictograph

-A wire
+"Wearing a wire"

-A "wire" is a device that is hidden or concealed under a person's clothes for the purpose of covertly listening to conversations in proximity to the person wearing the "wire".
+A "wire" is a device that is hidden or concealed under a person's clothes for the purpose of covertly listening to conversations in proximity to the wearer.
 Wires are typically used in police sting operations in order to gather information about suspects.
+The wire device transmits to a remote location where law enforcement agents monitor what is being said.

 The act of "wearing a wire" refers to a person knowingly recording the conversation or transmitting the contents of a conversation to a police listening post.
 Usually, some sort of device is attached to the body in an inconspicuous way, such as taping a microphone wire to their chest.
 Undercover agents "wearing a wire" is a typical plot element in gangster and police-related movies and television shows.
-A stereotypical scene might include an individual being suspected by criminals of "wearing a wire", resulting in their tearing the suspect's shirt open to reveal the deception.
+A stereotypical scene might include an individual being suspected by criminals of wearing a hidden microphone, and having their shirt torn open to reveal the deception.

-When infiltrating a criminal organization a mole may be given a "wire" to wear under their clothes.
+When infiltrating a criminal organization a mole may be given a wire to wear under their clothes.

-The wire device transmits to a remote location where law enforcement agents monitor what is being said.
 Wearing a wire is viewed as risky since discovery could lead to violence against the mole or other retaliatory responses.

 Remotely activated mobile phone microphones

 Mobile phone (cell phone) microphones can be activated remotely, without any need for physical access.
 This "roving bug" feature has been used by law enforcement agencies and intelligence services to listen in on nearby conversations.
 A United States court ruled in 1988 that a similar technique used by the FBI against reputed former Gulfport, Mississippi, cocaine dealers after having obtained a court order was permissible.
 Not only microphones but also seemingly innocuous motion sensors, which can be accessed by third-party apps on Android and iOS devices without any notification to the user, are a potential eavesdropping channel in smartphones.

+With the Covid-19 pandemic came an increase in remote work spurring on a new advent of Employee Monitoring Software which remotely collects many forms of data from laptops and smartphones issued by employers, including webcam and microphone data, raising concerns that a new era of corporate spying has shifted the power balance between workers and businesses.